Copyright Infringement on the Web

 But another synoil maker ignored my company’s copyright of that article, and sailed merrily right into the waters of copyright infringement.
 They not only copied and distributed my article, they sold thousands of copies at a sizable profit to their dealers and managers.
 Although they answered my attorney’s demand letter with a clear promise to cease and desist, they did no such thing.
 When I had gathered incontrovertible evidence that they were still busily Xeroxing and selling my article, we filed suit against them in federal court in Los Angeles later that year.
 To make a long story short, that corporation proceeded to spend a veritable fortune on topflight, federally-qualified intellectual-property attorneys.
 And it was all to no avail, since there is scant defense for copyright infringement.
 It’s usually pretty much prima facie, or if you prefer, primarily-in-your-face.
 The amount they wound up paying to us, in spite of their dream team’s best efforts, amounted to many times what they would’ve spent purchasing legitimate copies.
 All this occurred because that company didn’t take copyright law seriously.
 You can bet that they do now.

 Definition: the term “copyright” means precisely what the word implies: if you want to copy any piece of copyrighted intellectual or artistic property, you must first obtain the copyright holder(s) permission.
-And there is often more than one copyright holder for a given written piece or photographic item; for example, a photographer typically may claim a percentage of the copyright on a photographic image, while the person who scanned and edited and composited the digitized image may then legitimately claim the balance of copyright.
+And there is often more than one copyright holder for a given written piece or photographic item; for example, a photographer typically may claim a percentage of the copyright on a photographic image, while the person who scanned and, say, color-corrected and composited the digitized image may then legitimately claim the balance of copyright.
 In this case each person contributed materially to the deriviative work (the final image), and you must obtain permission from both claimants).

 What’s the downside for you if you choose to thumb your nose at the posted copyright notice?
 The penalty (per individual infraction) for willful violation of U.S. copyright law was recently increased from $100,000 USD to $150,000.
 This means, for example, if you copy a dozen graphic or photographic images from another website, you face maximum federally-mandated [and ratified/supported by The Berne Convention (1971) and the World Intellectual Property Organization Copyright Treaty (Geneva, 1996), and other copyright-recognition treaties throughout the world] penalties of up to $1,800,000.
 This ain’t rocket science, guys: if you choose to play with fire and illegally copy another’s intellectual or artistic or photographic property from the Internet, you face a legal confrontation you’re gonna lose.
 Bigtime.